LaurenAnderson97/SML209-18/index.md

 <hr>
 <h2> About me </h2>.

 <p> I was born in Carshalton and grew up in Hertfordshire.
 I am studying Business Mangement and French.
 I have lived in London for 3 years.
-If your require to know more about what I currently study, visit my QMPlus Hub Page for SML209   <ahref="https://hub.qmplus.qmul.ac.uk/view/view.php?profile=ml15258&page=sml209-computers-and-languages-2018-lauren"> </p>.
+If your require to know more about what I currently study, visit my QMPlus Hub Page for SML209   <a href="https://hub.qmplus.qmul.ac.uk/view/view.php?profile=ml15258=sml209-computers-and-languages-2018-lauren">